TMJ Treatment Bridgeton, MO

 Get Started with TMJ Treatment in Bridgeton, MO at Axes Physical Therapy

 For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our individualized, patient-centered TMJ treatment in Bridgeton, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
+With a customized, patient-first approach to TMJ treatment in Bridgeton, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
 Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Services Offered